mazalkauskas/VetPaw-frontend/README.md

 Front-end client for veterinary medicine solution app

-🛠 Site is still under development 🛠
+🛠 Site is still under development 🛠 <br>
-⏱ Expected finish date: 2022/05/22 ⏱
+⏱ Expected finish date: 2022/05/22 ⏱ <br>
+⁉️ Question: how .html files should be organized? ⁉️